-Last week, you read Part Four of "Fanning the Flames of the Diabetes Epidemic."
-Those of you who have followed this column faithfully will be able to understand more clearly and you will learn how to avoid the horrors of this disease.
+Last week, you read Part Three of my "Fanning the Flames of the Diabetes Epidemic."
+Those of you who have followed this column faithfully will be able to witness the devastation, and you will learn how to avoid the horrors of this disease.
 My mother only lived 12 years after her diagnosis.
 Here is the continuation of her story.

-Each week, I've shared how my mother lost both of her legs, had to have kidney dialysis for the last few years of her life; and she had at least seven strokes in 12 years for those who might have missed my previous columns.
-She was my age, only 61 when she had her first major stroke, which resulted in paralysis; according to the National Institutes of Health (NIH), heart disease is the leading cause of death as it pertains to individuals with diabetes, they either expire from heart disease or strokes.
-My mother ended up in Howard University Hospital, and it was during that particular hospital stay that her diabetes was discovered.
-Now for the NIH research:
+Last week, I shared how mother lost both of her legs, had to have kidney dialysis for the last few years of her life; and she had at least seven strokes in 12 years.
+She was my age, 61 when she had her first major stroke, which resulted in paralysis.
+She ended up in Howard University Hospital, and it was during that particular hospital stay that her diabetes was discovered.

 Last week, I discussed how we learned to enjoy 'soul food' and I shared its origins.
 This week, I'm continuing that research.

 There is a bright side to this story, think about it: slaves worked from the time that the sun rose until the sun went down.
 They burned all of the calories they consumed plus more!